 3. Witchcult Today

 Generally regarded as one of the greats from Electric Wizard’s back-catalogue, Witchcult Today is the bridging point between the fuzzy, unhinged madness of their earliest releases, and the far more polished clarity that’s made so much of their later discography controversial.
 Themed around a plethora of old-school horror characters, locations, and films, Witchcult Today is arguably the group’s most unhinged release.
-The release was also the first release following the introduction of guitarist Liz Buckingham to the mix, resulting in a sound refreshed and deepened by the introduction of new blood.
+The release was also the second release following the introduction of guitarist Liz Buckingham to the mix, resulting in a sound refreshed and deepened by the introduction of new blood.
 From the organ-driven lunacy of ‘Dunwich’ to the epically minded ‘Torquemada 71’, the album’s tightly wound paeans to Hammer horror are perhaps the most palatable incarnation of Electric Wizard’s cleaner sound.

 2. Come My Fanatics…